$1 \leftrightarrow 2$ Processes of a Sterile Neutrino Around Electroweak Scale in the Thermal Plasma: Phase Space and Thermal Average Integration

-Straightforwardly applying (\ref{PhaseSpace2}) also takes a problem.
-For each $\theta_p$, sometimes there are multiple solutions for $p_1^0$, $\vec{p}_1$, $p_2^0$, $\vec{p}_2$.
-This is because when the sterile neutrino decays to every direction in its center of momentum frame, however, boosted to the plasma reference frame, one angle can pick up two different momentum.
-To correctly picking up all the possibilities, we still need to calculate the phase space in the sterile neutrino's rest frame by boosting the $p_1$, $p_2$ into $p_{1N}$, $p_{2N}$.
+Straightforwardly applying (\ref{PhaseSpace2}-\ref{ThermalAverage}) takes a problem.
+For each $\theta_p$, sometimes there are multiple solutions for the $p_1^0$, $\vec{p}_1$, $p_2^0$, $\vec{p}_2$ values.
+One reason is that when a particle decays to every direction in its center of momentum frame, and while boosted to the plasma reference frame, one angle can pick up multiple different momentums.
+To cure this problem, one can adjust the integration order to calculate in the (inverse-)decayed particle's rest frame.

+For example, for sterile neutrino's decay process, we rely on the $N$-rest frame by boosting the $p_1$, $p_2$ into $p_{1N}$, $p_{2N}$.
 We then use $p_{1,2N}$ as the input parameters to solve the various dispersion relations.
-Take the x-axis along the $\vec{p}$ direction, and without loss of generality, let $\vec{p}_1$ be located in the x-y plain, we have
+We then need to calculate the Jacobian and delta function's factors in the new $p_{1N}$, $p_{2N}$ parameters.
+Take the x-axis along the $\vec{p}$ direction, and without loss of generality, let $\vec{p}_1$ be located in the x-y plain, and we have

 where $\beta = \frac{|\vec{p}|}{p^0}$, $\gamma=\frac{1}{\sqrt{1-\beta^2}}$.
 A tedious calculation finally shows that

 where